josalggui/MaRGE/README.md

 **NOTE 1**: These files may not initially exist in the cloned repositories, but you can find copies of them in its corresponding folder.

-**NOTE 2**: currently, MaRGE requires a Red Pitaya configured with a fixed IP.
-Dinamic IP address will be included in near future.
+**NOTE 2**: currently, MaRGE requires a Red Pitaya configured with a fixed IP in the range 192.168.1.101/132.
+Dinamic IP address has been successfully tested under linux, and under Windows with some bugs.

 3. Set up bash: to do communication with server from the GUI, you need to set up the bash_path variable in the hw_config.py file.
    1. If running under Windows OS, you will need to install git_bash, and then set `bash_path = "directory/git_bash.exe"` in hw_config.py.